beaverrio/articles/eBPF 101/Print_Basic_Socket_Details.md

 The `//go:generate …` comment will be used later to tell `Golang` what files to compile using `bpf2go`.

-The first if statement in our main() function checks if the user executed the eBPF code with a network interface as we need to tell the kernel what network to monitor for us.
+The first if statement in our main() function checks if the user executed the eBPF code with a network interface as we need to tell the kernel which network interface we're going to monitor.

-The `net.InterfaceByName(ifaceName)` checks if the user requested an existing network interface and did not provide us with something imaginary (Just in case).
+The `net.InterfaceByName(ifaceName)` checks if the user requested an existing network interface and did not provide us with something imaginary (just in case).

 #### Loading the Compiled C Code